nachotacos69/GE2Extra/README.md

-# ARCHIVED
+# Only used fpr testing
- - for preservation and such.
+- so not all of the tools are 100% accurate at all.

 ## My Silly Script Collection for GOD EATER 2 (PSP and Vita)
 ## A bit buggy but what we get is what we get after all